Tuesday, February 18, 2020

 He cares about humanity.
 He cares about our planet.
 He believes that we should never stop learning.

 He has traveled the globe.
 I am an armchair traveler.
 I find this fascinating.
 He has traveled to many. exotic locations like Turkey, Rio de Janeiro, and Iceland.
 He's posted beautiful photos.
-It would amazing to interview him for this blog.
+It would be amazing to interview him for this blog.

 Why do I admire Luis Roberto Guzman?
 Why is meeting him the #1 item on my bucket list?
 The answer's simple.